knative/docs/docs/serving/samples/grpc-ping-go/README.md

      -insecure
    ```

-  The arguments after the container tag `{username}/grpc-ping-go` replace the container's default entrypoint which starts the server with a command that starts the gRPC client.
+   The arguments after the container tag `{username}/grpc-ping-go` are used
+   instead of the entrypoint command defined in the Dockerfile `CMD` statement.